-In fact, testosterone levels could even be associated with mortality (death) itself.
+Testosterone levels can even be associated with mortality (death) itself.
 According to a study in The Journal of Clinical Endocrinology & Metabolism,

 “In an observational cohort of men with low testosterone levels, testosterone treatment was associated with decreased mortality compared with no testosterone treatment.”

-Older men are the age group who are most prone to experiencing the symptoms of low testosterone.
+Although low testosterone can affect a wide range of men and women, older men are the age group most prone to experiencing the symptoms of low testosterone.

-Testosterone levels are at a peak when you are in your 20s, and then after your 30’s, they begin to slow down.
-Generally, testosterone levels will gradually decline as we get older by about .4-2% every year after the age of 30 years old.
+Testosterone levels peak when you are in your 20s, and then after your 30s they begin to decline.
+Generally, testosterone levels will gradually decline by about .4-2% every year after you reach 30 years old.

-This is natural, yet, you can slow down the reduction of testosterone which can improve your overall health.
+Decreasing testosterone levels is natural, yet you can slow down the reduction of testosterone, improving your overall health.

-Having low testosterone levels can cause rampant issues within the body, which is why it is important to know how to notice when you have decreasing testosterone levels and know how to increase your testosterone levels naturally!
+Having low testosterone levels can cause rampant issues within the body, so it is important to know how to notice when you have decreasing testosterone levels and how to increase your testosterone levels naturally!